-Heath Ledger fitted so so perfectly as Joker in the Dark Knight Trilogy and after all his acting, he's proven all what an actor should be - versatile and beyond that - defining the character.
+Heath Ledger fit so perfectly as Joker in the Dark Knight Trilogy.
+After all his acting, he's proven all that an actor should be - versatile and beyond that - defining the character.
 The concept of the Joker is badass and defines the old phrase devilish laughter.
 What more of a villain do you want?

 Do I have to explain why?
-I mean, he's scary - every time I see the movie I get nervous like the first time.
+I mean, he's scary - every time I see the movie, I get nervous like it's the first time.

-No doubt Heath Ledger was the BEST VILLAIN to oppose ANY "Superhero" figure in ANY production to Date.
-But then again Jack Nicholson was very good for the "type" of character the writing shot for.
-As was Tommy Lee Jones as Two-Face and (yes) Jim Carrey as the Riddler...
+No doubt, Heath Ledger was the BEST VILLAIN to oppose ANY "Superhero" figure in ANY production to date.
+But then again, Jack Nicholson was very good for the "type" of character the writing aimed for.
+As were Tommy Lee Jones as Two-Face and (yes) Jim Carrey as the Riddler...
 All "silly" characters...
 But purposely silly.

 Who was the WORST BATMAN?

-Batman is Batman after all.
+Batman is Batman, after all.
 He defined it.
-He's a pure genius and he's a mastermind.
-He does things, he thinks things, he wins things and isn't bother about getting any credit for the things he does.
+He's a pure genius and a mastermind.
+He does things, he thinks things, he wins things, and isn't bothered about getting any credit for the things he does.
 That's how a true badass is.
-I love the movie very much and my username is also based on The Dark Knight
+I love the movie very much, and my username is also based on The Dark Knight.

-There is no villain that can be cool and calm and be so evil at the same time.
-Awesome acting done by Tom Hardy, and his mask (the voice and the look) suits the character perfectly
+There is no villain who can be cool, calm, and so evil at the same time.
+Awesome acting done by Tom Hardy, and his mask (the voice and the look) suits the character perfectly.

-The best parts of Bane in the Dark Knight Trilogy is when he snaps people's necks.
-It was disturbing, but awesome!
+The best parts of Bane in the Dark Knight Trilogy are when he snaps people's necks.
+It was disturbing but awesome!

 Refreshingly sadistic.
 Additionally, he was in all of the films.

-Gordon helps mediate these films; instead of a campy superhero film, he gives the films elements of neo-noir and detective.
+Gordon helps mediate these films.
+Instead of a campy superhero film, he gives the films elements of neo-noir and detective genres.
 Above all, his monologue in The Dark Knight truly made the film.

 She is an exceptional actress able to convey the cunning, mercurial nature of Selina Kyle.

-I do not really like Anne Hathaway but in this paper it looked sexy
+I do not really like Anne Hathaway, but in this role, she looked sexy.

 Liam Neeson!
-Gotta be number one on any list.
+He has to be number one on any list.
 Just say his first name, it's awesome.
-You can;t help but say it in an Irish accent.
+You can't help but say it in an Irish accent.
 Liam!

-Classic criminal played a perfect role as tertiary antagonist in the dark knight.
+The classic criminal played a perfect role as a tertiary antagonist in The Dark Knight.

-Carmine was the first villain in the films, before Scarecrow and before Ra's Al Guhl.
-Made the movie feel like a gangster movie at times, which made it feel more real.
-Batman Begins was the best of the trilogy, and Falcone, more than Scarecrow, more than Ra's, was the Brut force behind the crime!
+Carmine was the first villain in the films, before Scarecrow and before Ra's Al Ghul.
+He made the movie feel like a gangster movie at times, which made it feel more real.
+Batman Begins was the best of the trilogy, and Falcone, more than Scarecrow, more than Ra's, was the brute force behind the crime!

-Excellent how Christopher Nolan managed to keep Talia being in the final instalment under wraps.
-It was never advertised in the trailors, & even though its common knowledge that Ra's had a daughter, while watching the movie, her being in it, was still kept under wraps.
+It was excellent how Christopher Nolan managed to keep Talia's presence in the final installment under wraps.
+It was never advertised in the trailers, and even though it's common knowledge that Ra's had a daughter, her being in it was still kept under wraps while watching the movie.
 Bravo to Christopher Nolan!